-Hard copy version is available here: http://wlsfa.org/how-to-help/purchase-book/
+Hard copy version is available here: (no longer available on the WLSFA.org site)

 If you buy the book, part of the proceeds go to WLSFA.org.
 For those who no longer read paper books you can purchase it on Amazon for your Kindle.
 It helps WLSFA if you purchase the actual book.
 For those that are unfamiliar with WLSFA.org it is a non-profit organization that helps cover weight loss surgery for many who have been denied.
 The 7th grant recipient was just announced.
 No other organization has granted seven surgeries!

 The excitement I feel about this book is impossible to explain.
 This is the world I have lived in for the last ten years and as much as I try to share these experiences with our bariatric professionals….I feel like I have failed miserably.
 Sometimes I feel like I can’t possibly share how “not alone” many people are that write me.
 Now I have a way to easily share.
 This book is for the WLS pre-op, WLS post-op, family of the obese, anyone that truly wants to understand obesity and the professionals that treat us.
 Thank you Connie Stapleton and thank you WLSFA.org for making this possible!!

 Posted on 03/25/2012 by Yvonne McCarthy / 16 Comments / Leave a Comment »